Stanley Park (TV series)

 Stanley Park is one of a collection of drama pilot episodes produced for BBC Three and was broadcast on 10 June 2010.
 The story focuses on a group of young friends going through a life-changing period of their lives.
 The episode was produced by 6 Degree Media and was written by Leo Richardson and inspired by his stage play.

 Characters

 Production

 Stanley Park is the second of a series of three pilot episodes that were broadcast on BBC Three, the others being Pulse and Dappers.

 Filming locations

 The show is filmed in Cardiff, but set in Croydon.

+Reception

+The Independent said, "It wasn't that it was bad; indeed, like most pilots on offer, it was rather better than quite a lot of the dross that dominates day-to-day scheduling.
+It was just a little rough around the edges."